carmonac/skeleton-ts-api/README.md

 # Skeleton for api node project writted in TypeScript

-This is a Stater Kit project that implemented an api project in TypeScript separated in differents layers (Business, Repository, Controllers, etc).
+This is a Stater Kit project that implemented an api project in TypeScript separated in different layers (Business, Repository, Controllers, etc).
 The api uses JWT to make a securely connection in each request.

 ## Getting Started